 Make a manual payment

-If you’re making a payment to lift a G Suite suspension, see Fix a payment failure instead.
+If you’re making a payment to lift a G Suite payment failure, see Fix a payment failure instead.

 With manual payments, you can pay for your charges at any time, with any payment method in your billing account.
 For example, you can cover an outstanding balance or make an advanced payment.
 If you want to pay with a new payment method, or divide your balance among several forms of payment, you can easily do so.